bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

-However, multi-module WebAssembly workloads will become more common as [Module Linking](https://github.com/WebAssembly/module-linking) is used by real workloads and as tye [Interface Types](https://github.com/WebAssembly/interface-types) idea becomes real.
+However, multi-module WebAssembly workloads will become more common as [Module Linking](https://github.com/WebAssembly/module-linking) is used by real workloads and as the [Interface Types](https://github.com/WebAssembly/interface-types) idea becomes real.
 This changes everything: when we have a late-binding environment, in which two Wasm modules that have never met each other